 - Chili: Who doesn’t love a chili burger?
 You can go with a classic red chili or try my favorite green chili.
 My smoked chili is also a good call for an extra depth of flavor.

 - Cheese alternatives: Sliced cheese is great, but you can also opt for this smoked queso or smoked cream cheese for something different.

 - Roasted chile peppers: Roasted poblanos or jalapeños are perfect for adding a bit of spice.

 - Salsa: For a Caribbean take, you can try my jerk salsa.
 This smoked salsa is fabulous too.

 In addition to toppings, we also need some side dishes for the ultimate backyard cook-off.
-If you’re looking for potluck-style salads, try this bacon macaroni salad, pesto tortellini pasta salad or Hawaiian potato salad.
+If you’re looking for potluck-style salads, try this bacon macaroni salad, pesto tortellini pasta salad, Hawaiian potato salad or Mexican street corn pasta salad.
 They’re all crowd pleasers.

 Storing and Freezing Burger Patties